EngCode/Tornado/README.md

 Tornado UI is Front End Framework to make Web Designing A lot Simpler and faster.

-Note : This is a Prerelease Verstion the framework is under developement.
+Note : This is a Beta Version the framework is under developement.

 Beta v1.05 Release Note :
    1. added cdn links.